 Capacity:

-Description: The dance studio is a new, purpose-built space 20m x 20m with a sprung floor and one fully mirrored wall.
+Description: The dance studio is a purpose-built space 20m x 20m with a sprung floor and one fully mirrored wall.
 Seating can be arranged.

 Additional Information: Both spaces are in use during the school day and is generally available from 5pm and at weekends.